 Nutrient Dense Dehydrated Foods

 One of the biggest reasons why people venture out into the backcountry nutritionally unprepared is because they do not want to carry around extra weight or take up too much space in their packs.
 Dehydrated foods are a great way to address this problem.
 Removing the moisture from foods reduces their weight and the volume of space they take up drastically.
 Dehydrated foods also contain all of their original nutritional value and don’t require extra sodium or preservatives (like their freeze-dried counter parts).
-For overnight trips, meals like our Smoked Sockeye Salmon Chowder deliver a delicious 450 calories per serving in less than 4oz of packed weight.
-Keep a pack of Packaroons in your pocket on your next day hike for 150+ calories per ounce of scrumptious coconut cookie.
+For overnight trips, meals like our Smoked Sockeye Salmon Chowder deliver a delicious 450 calories per serving in less than four ounces of packed weight.
+Keep a pack of Packaroons in your pocket on your next day hike for a whopping 150 calories per ounce.

 Choose Slow Burning Fuels

-Start meal planning for your next adventure!
-Complete the form below to download your FREE copy of our Backcountry Meal Planner!
-Count calories, and plan macronutrients and weight.
+Start meal planning for your next adventure today!
+Complete the form below to download your FREE copy of our Backcountry Meal Planner.
+This handy tool will help you count calories, and plan out your macronutrients and pack weight.